Lisa Alexander (synchronized swimmer)

-Lisa Alexander (born September 22, 1968) is a Canadian former competitor in synchronised swimming and Olympic medallist.
+Lisa Alexander was (born in September 22, 1968) is a Canadian former competitor in synchronised swimming and Olympic medallist.

 Career

 Born in Toronto, Ontario, Alexander began synchronized swimming at age eight.
 She had success in solo, duet and team events.
 Her original duet partner was Kathy Glen, with whom she would win a bronze medal at the 1991 World Aquatics Championships in Perth.
 Her second duet partner was Erin Woodley they would win gold at the 1994 Commonwealth Games, where Alexander would also win a gold in the solo event.
 At the 1994 World Aquatics Championships she would bring home three medals, a silver in team, a bronze in solo and a silver in duet.
 She and Woodley would then go on to win a silver medal in duet at the 1995 Pan American Games in Mar del Plata, Argentina.
 Alexander's most notable achievement was being team captain of Canadian team that received a silver medal in team event at the 1996 Summer Olympics in Atlanta.